The-OpenROAD-Project/OpenLane/README.md

         ```bash
         export IMAGE_NAME=<docker image name>
         ```
-    - If you're using Dockerhub, then export it to efabless/openlane:rc7
+    - If you're using Dockerhub, then run the follwing before `make mount`:
+        ```bash
+        export IMAGE_NAME=efabless/openlane:rc7
+        ```

-The following is roughly what happens under the hood when you run `make mount`:
+The following is roughly what happens under the hood when you run `make mount` + the required exports:

 ```bash
     export PDK_ROOT=<absolute path to where skywater-pdk and open_pdks will reside>